dark-side/sports-hub/products/sport_news_portal/web_application_features/surveys/user_stories/filter_surveys/README.md

 Then I see only published surveys and their amount

 When I select <b>Not published</b>
-Then I see only not published surveys and their amount
+Then I see only unpublished surveys and their amount

 When I select <b>All</b>
 Then I see all surveys and their amount

-When I click on a search icon
+When I click a search icon
 Then I see a search field

 When I type some text in the field